K4tzn/CBIR_Wildlife/README.md

 ## Dataset

 The dataset, trained models, and relevant JSON files are available on Kaggle.
 These data need to be downloaded and integrated into this repository for full functioning:

 [Wildlife Trap Images (Kaggle Dataset)](https://www.kaggle.com/datasets/katzn13/wildlife-trap-images)

 Original images were sourced from the LILA Science repository.
 The script [`image_loader.py`](image_loader.py) is used to reorganize the raw image directories, which contain inconsistently nested subfolders, into a cleaner and more structured format suitable for further processing.

+To execute the script, the data must first be downloaded from the LILA website, specifically the files named:

+- `desert_lion_camera_traps.json` (metadata in JSON format)
+- `desert-lion-camera-traps-images/` (directory containing the images)

 ## Data Preparation and Preprocessing